cakey/cakey.github.io/source/_posts/2015-06-02-the-rise-of-esports.markdown

 [Mobile game are overtaking console games](http://fortune.com/2015/01/15/mobile-console-game-revenues-2015/).
 Traditionally, mobile games have been casual.
 Angry Birds, Candy Crush, and Clash of Clans rule the market.
 But there's room for more competitive, multiplayer, skill based games in the mould of Dota2, StarCraft and Counter Strike.
 Latencies and bandwidth are increasingly becoming amenable to such types of gaming.
 It will surely be possible to shrink down a game and simplify the controls, so that the teamwork and strategic awareness is brought out - the real core of a thriving competitive game.

-Heartstone was recently released on smart phones, a digital card game made by Blizzard.
+Hearthstone was recently released on smart phones, a digital card game made by Blizzard.
 [{% img https://cdn3.vox-cdn.com/thumbor/e2A4quoGMh4OKP2abRSH3cIrPIc=/800x0/filters:no_upscale()/cdn0.vox-cdn.com/uploads/chorus_asset/file/3605148/HS-on-Phone-3.0.png %}](http://www.theverge.com/2015/4/14/8414229/hearthstone-iphone-android-smartphones)

  The game was already flourishing, with tournaments and large Twitch viewership.
 Professional player 'TrumpSC' peaked at [77k](http://www.goldper10.com/stat/1530-hearthstone-streamer-stats-march-april-2015.html) concurrent viewers during April 2015.
 The turn based nature of the game, with few moving parts relative to other games, makes it perfect for mobile - and will see the game grow beyond the [30M](http://www.polygon.com/2015/5/5/8554265/hearthstone-player-count-hits-30-million) players it already commands.